 When you’re a freelancer or contractor, your taxes are a little different compared to a standard full-time employee.
 Many Americans who were laid off or furloughed during the pandemic sought freelance or contracting work.
-We’ll explain what steps to you need to take when paying taxes as a freelancer.
+As a non profit credit counseling agency, ACCC is here to explain what steps to you need to take when paying taxes as a freelancer.

 Steps to Take When Paying Taxes as a Freelancer